If you’ve visited Lakewood recently, you probably noticed crews at work removing tree remnants from our grounds.

 As with any forest, the trees at Lakewood are in a constant state of change.
 Storm damage, fires, disease and pests are all part of the natural cycle and rhythm of an urban forest.

 Lakewood has about 700 ash trees, and most, if not all, will need to be removed.
-As a nonprofit organization, Lakewood invest proceeds in a perpetual care fund to support the long-term maintenance of Lakewood's grounds and buildings.
-However, because this is a large expense outside of regular maintenance, we are seeking out and applying for grants, and we’re working on opportunities for families and the community to help sponsor new tree plantings.
+As a nonprofit, Lakewood invest proceeds in a perpetual care fund to support the long-term maintenance of Lakewood's grounds and buildings.
+However, because this is a large expense outside of regular maintenance, we are applying for grants and working on opportunities for families and the community to help sponsor new tree plantings.

 What Can You Expect?